Alzheimer’s Disease and Incontinence

 Incontinence can often be a symptom of Alzheimer’s Disease.
 This is due to several factors associated with the disease.
-Sometimes a person develops an inability to recognize their need to use the bathroom.
-Often, a person can simply forget where the restroom is located.
+But, sometimes a person develops an inability to recognize their need to use the bathroom.
+However, a person can often simply forget where the restroom is located.
 Medications and physical conditions can also attribute to worsening the symptoms.

 How to Help